The Battle of Affordable Electric Cars: Dacia Spring vs. Citroën ë-C3

 William Crozes @ Continental Productions

 Regarding driving aids, they are similar on the Citroën ë-C3 and the Dacia Spring, and reduced to their strict minimum, which may seem too little for 2023, but in this segment, this is unfortunately often the case.
-So forget about semi-autonomous driving and other adaptive cruise controls.
+So forget regarding semi-autonomous driving and other adaptive cruise controls.

 As on the ë-C3, the entry-level Spring does not have a screen in the center of the dashboard or a reversing camera, and only the top of the range benefits from a 7-inch screen in the center .
 We can consider it a draw in terms of on-board technologies.